miyasuta/terraform-btp-trial/README.md

 # Service plan name for integration suite: e.g., it-cpitrial05-prov
 # You can check it from the Service Marketplace by selecting Create > Integration Suite
 integration_suite_app_name = ""

-# Set true if you want to use IAS for login and role assignment
-use_ias_for_login = true

-# Identity Provider
-identity_provider = "aun1xcske.trial-accounts.ondemand.com"

-# A group to be mapped to the required role collections
-# This has to be manually created in the IAS tenant
-ias_group = "MyAdmin"
 ```
 3. Set BTP user's credentials to environment variables
 ```